NVIDIA/DALI/docs/compilation.rst

 set the following environment variables:

 * | CUDA_VERSION - CUDA toolkit version (10.0, 11.0 and 11.1).
   | The default is ``11.1``.
-If the value of the version is prefixed with `.` then any value
+Thanks to CUDA extended compatibility mode CUDA 11.1 wheel is named as
-    ``.XX.Y`` can be passed, script check for the supported version is bypased and the user needs to make sure that Dockerfile.cudaXXY.deps is present in `docker/` directory.
+    CUDA 11.0 because it can work with the CUDA 11.0 R450.x driver family (please update to the latest recommended driver version in that family).
+If the value of the version is prefixed with `.` then any value ``.XX.Y`` can be passed, script check for the supported version is bypassed and the user needs to make sure that Dockerfile.cudaXXY.deps is present in `docker/` directory.
 * | NVIDIA_BUILD_ID - Custom ID of the build.
   | The default is ``1234``.
 * | CREATE_WHL - Create a standalone wheel.